thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 The `enter()` and `run()` methods of any state do not need to explicitly check `state variables` to `trigger` state transitions.
 This happens automatically in the `PsyanimFSM` state machine.

-If you have time, as an exercise, check out both states' source code and try to understand how the code there relates to what we see in our state machine diagram sketch from earlier.
+If you have time, as an exercise, check out both states' source code and try to understand how the code there relates to what we see in our state diagram sketch from earlier.

 ---